How I Help

 I’ve spent more than 30 years working with B2B and professional services companies where revenue depends on credibility, judgment, and execution—not volume marketing.

-My background includes advising PE-backed portfolio companies at growth inflection points, business development and growth leadership work, and executive search and leadership assessment tied directly to commercial performance.
+My background includes advising professional services and B2B firms at growth inflection points, business development and growth leadership work, and executive search and leadership assessment tied directly to commercial performance.

 Get a Clear View of Your Revenue Engine

-If you’re making growth decisions without full confidence in what’s actually driving results, this is where to start.
+If you’re making growth decisions without full confidence in what’s actually driving results—or why you’re winning or losing the work you pursue—this is where to start.